Internet meme: Contemporary memes

 After the success of the application Vine, a format of memes emerged in the form of short videos and scripted sketches.
 An example is the "What's Nine Plus Ten?" meme, a Vine video depicting a child humorously providing an incorrect answer to a math problem.
-After the shutdown of Vine in 2017, the de facto replacement became Chinese social network TikTok, which similarly utilises the short video format.
+After the shutdown of Vine in 2017, the de facto replacement became the social network TikTok, which similarly utilizes the short video format.
 The platform has become immensely popular, and is the source of many genres of internet memes as of the mid 2020s.

 In 2022, the term brain rot became used to reflect a shift in how memes, particularly TikTok videos, were being interacted with.
 The term describes content lacking in quality and meaning, often associated with slang and trends popular among Generation Alpha, such as "skibidi", "rizz", "gyatt", "sigma" and "fanum tax".
 The name comes from the perceived negative psychological and cognitive effects caused by exposure to such content.

-By 2024, news outlets documented the spread of AI-generated memes on major platforms, noting their growing role in shaping online discourse.
+Some Internet memes have been criticized for being deliberately meaningless and nonsensical, such as Italian brainrot and the 6-7 meme.

+In 2025, some TikTok users expressed concern over a "meme drought", which was said to be caused by a cringe culture community known as SlimeTok.
+The meme drought was also used to criticize AI-inspired brainrot trends and deliberately meaningless content by Gen Alpha and younger Gen Z, such as 6-7, for being "oversaturated and unfunny".
+These people called for a "Great Meme Reset" on January 1, 2026, which was the act of returning to "classic" memes from the 2010s such as Nyan Cat and Big Chungus.

 By context

 Marketing

 The practice of using memes to market products or services has been termed "memetic marketing".
 Internet memes allow brands to circumvent the conception of advertisements as irksome, making them less overt and more tailored to the likes of their target audience.
-Marketing personnel may choose to utilise an existing meme, or create a new meme from scratch.
+Marketing personnel may choose to utilize an existing meme, or create a new meme from scratch.
 Fashion house Gucci employed the former strategy, launching a series of Instagram ads that reimagined popular memes featuring its watch collection.
 The image macro "The Most Interesting Man in the World" is an example of the latter, a meme generated from an advertising campaign for the Dos Equis beer brand.
 Products may also gain popularity through internet memes without intention by the producer themselves; for instance, the film Snakes on a Plane became a cult classic after creation of the website SnakesOnABlog.com by law student Brian Finkelstein.

 Use of memes by brands, while often advantageous, has been subject to criticism for seemingly forced, unoriginal, or unfunny usage of memes, which can negatively impact a brand's image.
 For example, the fast food company Wendy's began a social media-based approach to marketing that was initially met with success (resulting in an almost 50% profit growth that year), but received criticism after sharing a controversial Pepe meme that was negatively perceived by consumers.